vaiish371/tp/docs/UserGuide.md

 **Q**: When is the data saved to the database?

 **A**: It is only saved when you exit the program using the `bye` command.

+**Q**: How do I add the answer key and students' scripts for grading?

+**A**: You can simply copy and paste the answer key and student scripts into the respective folders in the working directory of ModMan named `answers` and `scripts` respectively.

 ## 4. Command Summary